kavia-common/palestine-youth-employment-platform-147458-147467/job_matching_frontend/README.md

 ### `npm test`

-Launches the test runner in interactive watch mode.
+Launches the test runner in non-watch mode in CI.

 ### `npm run build`